coalton-lang/coalton/docs/coalton-lisp-interop.md

 ```

 Here, the values of the parameters `a` and `b` are captured for use inside of the `lisp` form.

-## Coalton's `Lisp-Object` Type

-For low-level code, such as in the standard library, it is sometimes necessary to stash a Lisp object in a Coalton data type.
-This is done by specifying a field in an algebraic data type to be `Lisp-Object`.

-**PROMISE**: `Lisp-Object`s are not wrapped in a runtime representation in any way.

-**PROMISE**: For a suitable, unconstrained constructor function that takes a `Lisp-Object`, one may safely call that constructor directly on a Lisp object of interest.

-`Lisp-Object`s should, in general, be hidden from users.

 ## Soundness of Coalton-Lisp Interop